ArctosDB/documentation-wiki/_how_to/How-to-Create-a-Freezer-Box-Container.markdown

 * The barcode should show up as a Container Label in the Universe.
 This assumes the [barcode series has already been created in Arctos](/how_to/How-to-Start-Object-Tracking.html).
 * Click on the square box next to the barcode in the center panel.
 This should bring up an edit box at right.
 * Click Edit Container.
-* Go to the Container Type dropdown and select "Freezer Box" or the appropriate container type for your usage.
+* Go to the Container Type dropdown and select the appropriate container type for your usage.
 * If freezer box has been selected, the dimensions should autopopulate.
-For any other container type, enter dimensions and number of positions as appropriate.
+For any other container type, enter dimensions as appropriate. **caution!** make sure the dimensions will accomodate the containers that will be placed in the individual positions within this container.
 * Create the positions in your container by entering the number of rows and columns and selecting an either vertical or horizontal layout.

   Note: vertical layouts will appear like this:

   ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Vertical_orientation.JPG)